 Dealing with retrospective apportionment claims: history

-VAT Liability Team receive intermittent retrospective apportionment claims from organisations claiming to be “Group 9” bodies on the basis that they have not taken the benefit of zero-rating printed material supplied to members in return for their subscriptions.
+VAT Reliefs Team receive intermittent retrospective apportionment claims from organisations claiming to be “Group 9” bodies on the basis that they have not taken the benefit of zero-rating printed material supplied to members in return for their subscriptions.
 These claims arise from two circumstances peculiar to the history of this exemption group.

 - Between 1973 and 31 December 1977, subscriptions to trade unions were outside the scope of VAT and trade / professional / vocational associations could choose between taxable and outside-the-scope treatment.
 The ability to zero-rate certain supplies to members was therefore not a major issue during that period.

 - When the 1989 version of “VAT Leaflet 701/33” was issued in May 1989, the passage stating that traders could zero-rate the element of the subscription attributable to identifiable zero-rated benefits was accidentally omitted.
 An erratum slip was issued in June 1989, which (appearing separately) drew attention to the possibility of such treatment.
 It also created an impression that the treatment was something not previously possible.

 In fact, the capacity to zero-rate a proportion of the subscription in respect of identifiable zero-rated supplies to members has always been available.
 Publication of the fact was initially via “Notice 701 VAT: Scope and Coverage”.
 The 1973 and 1975 versions of the notice, and a 1977 supplement to it, stated that “If any supply falls within the terms of both the Schedule of zero-rated items and the Schedule of exempt items, the supply is zero-rated”.
 The 1976 and 1979 versions specifically stated that zero-rating took precedence over exemption.